We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - always using a condom or dental dam during sexual activity

-- avoiding having sex with someone who has herpes
+- refraining from having sex with someone who has herpes

 - avoiding having sex during a partner’s flare